doanndev/GoldenGameDoc/p2p/README.md

 **400 Bad Request**
 - `price_min cannot be greater than price_max`
+- `Amount must be greater than 0`
+- `Price must be greater than 0`
+- `Price min must be greater than 0`
+- `Price max must be greater than 0`
+- `Invalid wallet address format`
 - `MPB coin not found or inactive`
 - `Coin with symbol 'SYMBOL' not found or inactive`
 - `Wallet address not found or not owned by user`
+- `Import wallet not found or not owned by user`

 **401 Unauthorized**
 - `Unauthorized`